MARK FLEMING

 To anyone who went to the football in the 1970s and 1980s, throughout Britain's crumbling and safety certificate-less stadia, when thousands were routinely herded down steep open terraces towards narrow exits, the events at Hillsborough were a chilling glimpse into ‘what might have been’.

-After the release of the documents, Hillsborough Family Support Group (HFSG) president Trevor Hicks, who lost two teenage daughters at Hillsborough, voiced a nation’s hopes: "THE TRUTH IS OUT TODAY, AND
+After the release of the documents, Hillsborough Family Support Group (HFSG) president Trevor Hicks, who lost two teenage daughters at Hillsborough, voiced a nation’s hopes: "THE TRUTH IS OUT TODAY, AND THE JUSTICE STARTS TOMORROW."

 The names of the 96 are published on the BBC website.